Stream live music for free: Virtual gigs & classic shows from Elton John, Little Mix, Oasis & more

-That's because with musicians unable to tour, many are using the internet to get live music to their fans for free during lockdown.
+With musicians unable to tour, many have been using the internet to get live music to their fans for free.
 Be it streaming spontaneous shows and regular virtual gigs or making live footage of previous performances available, musicians are finding new ways to help us enjoy music together while we're socially distanced.
+If there's anything you've been enjoying that I've missed, let me know in the comments below or via the MSE Forum.

 How do I find out if my favourite musician is streaming a live show?